On the structure of random graphs with constant $r$-balls: Introduction

 We investigate the properties possessed by the random graph $G_n$ with high probability (meaning, as usual, with probability tending to 1 as $n \to \infty$).
 This is a natural extension of the well-studied random regular graph $G_n(d)$, which corresponds roughly to the case $F = T_d$ and $r=1$.
 (The random $d$-regular graph $G_n(d)$ is a labelled graph, but as outlined in \cite{wormald-survey}, many properties possessed by $G_n(d)$ with high probability are also possessed with high probability by the uniform random unlabelled $n$-vertex $d$-regular graph.)
 However, the main combinatorial and probabilistic tools used for studying random regular graphs arise from the aforementioned Configuration Model of Bollob\'as, whereas in the cases we consider, there is no such simple combinatorial process that generates a uniform (or even approximately uniform) random $n$-vertex graph that is $r$-locally $F$.
 Instead, we use a mixture of geometric, algebraic and combinatorial arguments, and the results we obtain are somewhat less sharp than their analogues for random regular graphs.

 Note that the random graph $G_n = G_n(F,r)$ in the above definition is defined only if $\mathcal{S}_n \neq \emptyset$.
 In the cases we study, $\mathcal{S}_n \neq \emptyset$ for all $n$ sufficiently large depending on $F$ and $r$ (see Remark \ref{remark:nonempty}), so there is no problem with considering properties possessed by $G_n$ with high probability.
 In the generality of Definition \ref{defn:rgmodel}, it is possible that $\mathcal{S}_n(F,r) = \emptyset$ for infinitely many $n$, for example $\mathcal{S}_n(T_3,1) = \emptyset$ for all odd $n$, but so long as $\mathcal{S}_n(F,r) \neq \emptyset$ for infinitely many $n$, we simply interpret `with high probability' to mean with probability tending to 1 as $n \to \infty$ over integers $n$ such that $\mathcal{S}_n(F,r) \neq \emptyset$, as is usual with random $d$-regular graphs when $d$ is odd.
 If $F$ is a locally finite Cayley graph of a residually finite group $\Gamma$, then for every $r \in \mathbb{N}$, there exist (arbitrarily large) finite connected graphs that are $r$-locally $F$, so in particular, $\mathcal{S}_n(F,r) \neq \emptyset$ for infinitely many $n$.
 (This follows easily by considering the quotient graph $F/\Gamma'$ for appropriate finite-index subgroups $\Gamma'$ of $\Gamma$, as in the proof of Proposition \ref{prop:linear}.)
 In all such cases, the random graph model above is non-trivial.
-However, it is in place to remark that there exist locally finite Cayley graphs $F$ of the Baumslag-Solitar group $\textrm{BS}(2,3)$ such that for all $r$ sufficiently large, there exists no nonempty finite graph that is $r$-locally $F$; this follows for example from Corollary I in \cite{tessera}.
+However, it is in place to remark that there exists a locally finite Cayley graph $F$ of the Baumslag-Solitar group $\textrm{BS}(2,3)$, and a positive integer $r$, such that no nonempty finite graph is $r$-locally $F$; this follows for example from Corollary K in \cite{tessera}.
 For all such pairs $(F,r)$, the random graph model above is of course trivial; this causes a very slight issue in Section \ref{sec:related} on open problems.

 Our first aim is to estimate the number of $n$-vertex graphs that are $r$-locally $\mathbb{L}^d$, for various pairs of integers $d,r$.
 We prove the following rather precise estimate.

 \begin{theorem} Define $r^*(2) = 2$, $r^{*}(d) = 3$ for all $3 \leq d \leq 7$, and $r^*(d) = \lceil (d-1)/2 \rceil$ for all $d \geq 8$.
 Let $d \in \mathbb{N}$ with $d \geq 2$, and let $r \in \mathbb{N}$ with $r\geq r^*(d)$.
 Let $a_{d,r}(n)$ denote the number of unlabelled $n$-vertex graphs that are $r$-locally $\mathbb{L}^d$.
 Then there exists $\epsilon_d >0$ depending upon $d$ alone such that